Drkay2023/Power_BI_Dashboards/Fast Food/README.md

 ## Personal Note

-I am a big fan of Chicken Republic and I absolutley love their products especially their Chicken.
+I am a big fan of Chicken Republic and I absolutely love their products especially their Chicken.
 This prompted me to work on a personal project with publicly available dataset.

 ## Project Overview